 What Is a PCB Capacitor?

 There are different types of capacitors that have numerous uses.
-They can swiftly discharge their charge, common in lasers and flashes with capacitive sensing devices.
+They can swiftly discharge their charge, which is common in lasers and flashes with capacitive sensing devices.

 Capacitors on Circuit Board